Number of Jobs

 |This Job is Ranked in|

 Most nursing aide and attendant jobs require a postsecondary certificate or award that allows them to both learn the nuts and bolts of nursing and complete supervised clinical work.
 Prospective nursing aides and attendants don’t have to attend four-year universities or colleges to obtain this training.
-They can learn these skills at community colleges, vocational and technical schools, and in hospitals and nursing homes.
-Even some high schools house nursing aide programs.
-For prospective orderlies, the training process is a little less rigorous.
-They only need a high school diploma, and those who aren’t actively involved in patient care may even be trained on the job.
+They can learn the necessary skills at community colleges, vocational and technical schools and in hospitals and nursing homes.
+Even some high schools offer nursing aide programs.
+For prospective orderlies, the training process is less rigorous: They only need a high school diploma, and those who aren’t actively involved in patient care may even be trained on the job.

-Anyone interested in becoming a nursing aide should be compassionate, patient, and have good speaking skills.
-Expressing compassion and empathy for the sick men and women they care for daily, maintaining patience in the midst of stressful situations, and being able to effectively share their patients’ concerns with doctors and other health workers are key for excelling as a nursing aide.
+Those interested in becoming a nursing aide should be compassionate, patient and have good speaking skills.
+It’s important for nursing aides to express compassion and empathy for the sick men and women they care for daily, maintain patience in the midst of stressful situations and be able to effectively share their patients’ concerns with doctors and other health care workers.